singam1997/FML_Final_Project/README.md

 ![image](https://user-images.githubusercontent.com/88259695/135403626-09b78e96-fcc2-44ac-9fab-4fae502d3bd4.png)

 REFERENCES:
-*About Diabetes Pedigree Function on page 2*: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2245318/pdf/procascamc00018-0276.pdf
+*About Diabetes Pedigree Function on page 2, also talks about why and how the datacollection was done*: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2245318/pdf/procascamc00018-0276.pdf

 DEFINITIONS:
 **Diabetes mellitus (DM)**, commonly known as _just diabetes_, is a group of metabolic disorders characterized by a high blood sugar level over a prolonged period of time.
 Symptoms often include frequent urination, increased thirst and increased appetite.
 If left untreated, diabetes can cause many health complications.